StanleyWan/Coupon/README.md

 1. Overall Bar Coupon Acceptance Rate: 41%

 2.
-    - 2a.
+   a.
 Acceptance Rate for those drivers who go to the bar 3 or fewer times a month: 37.06%
-    - 2b.
+   b.
 Acceptance Rate for those drivers who go to the bar greater than 3 times a month: 76.88%

 3.
     - 3a.
 Acceptance Rate for those drivers who visit bars more than once a month and the age is over 25: 77.21%